Chapter 2 of IoT Infrastructure

 IoT Monitoring: Best Practices

-Now that you know the what and the how of IoT monitoring, let’s take a look at some best practices.
-By following these best practices you can avoid common IoT monitoring pitfalls and improve overall system uptime and observability.
+By following these best practices, teams can avoid common IoT monitoring pitfalls and improve overall system uptime and observability.

 IoT Monitoring Best Practice #1: Don’t Confuse Monitoring With Logging And Analytics.